IshworTM/java-swing-basic/README.md

-A repository that shows the basic concept of Java SWing toolkit.
+A repository that shows the basic concept of Java Swing toolkit.